wogoos/String2Int/README.md

 the only one with this problem and since githup has helped me a lot I thought let me do something for those who need a solution to convert character pattern to a integers.

-It seems that there is a what to convert enumerated identifiers to its enumerated values but I couldn't completely understand it.
-Any one who has more simple ways to solve this string int problem let me know.
+It seems that there is an other method to convert strings to integers based on enumerated types and their identifiers. hw that sis done is not clear to me.Any one who has a more simple ways to solve this string2int problem let me know.